 User accounts will need to be granted access to the site, as in Step 3: Create Extranet Accounts, below.

-Create a Team Site for your Board of Directors following the 'Add a Site' information within this article.
+Create a Team Site for your extranet users (e.g. Board of Directors) following the 'Add a Site' information within this article.
 The goal of this site is to include content relevant for the board, typically, a one-page site for quick reference to relevant information such as links to external resources, documents specific to the Board, a place to capture meeting notes, reports, etc.

-Copy the URL of the Board home page as you’ll need this for the Board member’s accounts in the next step.
+Navigate back to the Site by clicking Go To Site and copy the URL from the address bar as you’ll need this for the Board member’s accounts in the next step.

 Step 3: Create Extranet Accounts